tbcontributor47-coder/AirDwagProjects/instruction.md

 - Exit `0` on success.
 - Exit `1` for file I/O errors (missing file, unreadable file).
-- Exit `2` for usage errors or parse errors.
+- Exit `2` for usage errors or parse errors (including invalid JSON syntax / JSON decoding errors).

 ### What is a parse error?